capri1989/reveal.js/markdown/slides.md

 <img src="images/ceph-dashboard.png" style="background:none; border:none; box-shadow:none;">

 Note:
-* Größte Neuigkeit in diesem Bereich ist das Ceph Dashboard
-* Erste read-only Implementierung mit Luminous
+* First read-only version was released with Luminous
-* Jetzt dank dem openATTIC team und Projekt haben wir endlich eine nutzbare und hilfreiche UI
+* Thanks to the openATTIC team we now have the first version of a usable dashboard whith added value for the user

 --